eecavanna/curl-to-email/README.md

     1. In the "`curl-to-email` wants to access your Google Account" window, click the "Allow" button
 1. In the "Deployment successfully updated" window, click the "Done" button

+At this point, the web service is listening for HTTP requests.

 #### 2. Add the `curl_to_email` command to your shell.

 1. Clone this repository into your home folder.